AntoineRondelet/libsnark-playground/README.md

 **[WARNING] DO NOT use any of these gadgets into production**.

-I'm always happy to have feedback or contributions if you spot mistakes, or dummy things hat could be improved.
+I'm always happy to have feedback or contributions if you spot mistakes, or dummy things that could be improved.

 ## References